J-Verhoeff/csci2020u_Course_Project/README.md

 This project is a simple application for a typing game that tests your typing speed and helps you learn how to type faster.

+To run program use:

+- gradle build
+- gradle run

 Group Members:

 1. Joshua Verhoeff (J-Verhoeff)